This post may contain affiliate links. Please read my disclosure and privacy policy.

 How to Make Protein Peanut Butter Cups

 Line a muffin tin with 9 paper or silicone muffin liners.
-Combine the dark chocolate chips and coconut oil in a heat-safe bowl that fits snugly over a small saucepan.
-Add an inch of water to the saucepan and bring it to a boil on the stove top.
+Combine the chocolate chips and coconut oil in a heat-safe bowl that fits snugly over a small saucepan.
+Add an inch of water to the saucepan and bring it to a boil on the stovetop.

 Once the water is boiling, place the heat-safe bowl filled with chocolate chips over the top of the pan.
-Stir until the steam gently melts the chocolate; the coconut oil will dissolve and thin out the texture, making it pour-able.
+Stir until the steam gently melts the chocolate; the coconut oil will dissolve, thinning the texture and making it pourable.

-Alternatively, you can use the microwave to melt the chocolate in 30 second intervals.
+Note: Alternatively, you can use the microwave to melt the chocolate in 30-second intervals.
 The chocolate won’t melt quite as evenly with this method, and it won’t stay melted as long as it does when you keep the bowl over the pan of hot water.
-So, the double boiler method mentioned above is the preferred method.
+The double-boiler method mentioned above is preferred.

 Add 2 teaspoons of melted chocolate to each muffin liner.
 Then, tilt the pan to swirl the chocolate around the lower edges of each cup.
 Place the pan in the freezer for 10 minutes to let the chocolate set.

 Meanwhile, add the all-natural peanut butter, collagen, maple syrup, and salt to a medium bowl.
-Stir well, until the mixture looks like a moist cookie dough.
-(You should be able to roll it into a ball, almost like play-doh.)
+Stir until the mixture resembles moist cookie dough.
+(You should be able to roll it into a ball, almost like Play-Doh.)

 Remove the pan from the freezer and add a tablespoon of the peanut butter mixture to the center of each cup.
-Flatten the peanut butter layer slightly, leaving some room around the edge of each muffin cup so the chocolate can coat the edges.
+Flatten the peanut butter layer slightly, leaving some room around the edges of each muffin cup so the chocolate can coat them.

 Once you’ve used all of the peanut butter mixture, add 2 more teaspoons of melted chocolate to the top of each cup.
 It should totally coat the top and edges of each muffin cup.